nkinnan/esphome-pace-bms/README.md

 RS485 will require at least one additional GPIO pin for flow control in addition to the UART RX and TX pins.
 RS232 will require only the UART RX and TX.

 If using an 8266, you will need to redirect serial logs to the second UART (which is TX only, but that's fine for logging).
-An example config for that is included below in the YAML section.
+An example of how to do that is included below in the [YAML section](#8266-specific-preamble).

 # How do I wire my ESP to the RS485 port?